sirielua/architectui-html-theme-free/README.md

     npm run build

-This created another folder in the root of your project named build.
+This created another folder in the root of your project named "architectui-html-free".
 You'll have an option to start a local web server to view your newly created production build.